EGR314-2025-F-Team312/EGR314-2025-F-Team312.github.io/docs/concept_gen.md

 ![alt text](concept_sketch.png)

-<font size= "12">The features in our concept sketch satisfy the needs for wildfire response organizations by providing real-time data through wireless communication and the incorporation of a durable mechanical casing.
+The features in our concept sketch satisfy the needs for wildfire response organizations by providing real-time data through wireless communication and the incorporation of a durable mechanical casing.

 The wireless communication significantly reduces the amount of physical interaction between the product and the environment, satisfying the need for environmental protection.